kslides/kslides/README.md

 * A `playgroundConfig{}` block specifies the default attributes for [Kotlin Playground](https://github.com/JetBrains/kotlin-playground) iframes and has these [options](https://github.com/kslides/kslides/blob/master/kslides-core/src/main/kotlin/com/kslides/config/PlaygroundConfig.kt).

+  * The `css{}` block inside the `playgroundConfig{}` block specifies the css for the playground content that is displayed in the iframe.
+It is usually used to control the _font-size_ of the code.
+The css values can be specified via multi-line strings or using the CSS DSL.

 * A `plotlyIframeConfig{}` block specifies the default attributes for [plotly-kt](https://github.com/mipt-npm/plotly.kt) iframes and has these